CETONI-Software/cetoni_elements_doc/CETONI_Elements_Manual_EN/qmixio_EN/qmixio_EN.rst

 |Figure 14: Opening predefined configurations dialog|

 To select a
-predefined configuration proceed as follows.
-Right-click the respective analog channel in order to show the context menu (see figure below).
+predefined configuration proceed as follows, right-click the respective analog channel in order to show the context menu (see figure below).
 Choose :guilabel:`Select scaling preset.` A dialog containing a selection of scaling presets appears (figure below).
 Select the preset you are going